T-Bone Steak

 Storage

-3-5 days from purchase fresh · 6-12 months in standard freezer; up to 24 months in deep freezer at -4°F or below frozen
+3-5 days from purchase date fresh · 6-12 months in a standard freezer at 0°F or below frozen

 Nutrition